 As for the Kutaisi side, both coaches will take you directly to Kutaisi Airport, and both also have a stop in central Kutaisi.
 But keep in mind that you’ll have to ask for it, as well as make sure that your luggage is stored in the correct compartment, or you won’t be able to get it out before the final stop.

 Which of the two is better is hard to say objectively.
 I guess it mostly depends on where you’re staying in Tbilisi.
-We live in Vake, so for us, Radisson Blu is marginally easier to reach than the Freedom Square.
+We live in Vake, so for us, Radisson Blu is marginally easier to reach than Freedom Square.
 But for others, the Freedom Square stop is more convenient.
 Both places are also easy to get to by metro.
-The only real difference seems to be that there are fewer taxi touts and beggars near the Radisson meeting the coach when it comes in.
+The only real difference seems to be that there are fewer taxi touts and beggars near the Radisson coach stop.

 Georgian Bus and Omnibus both take around the same time between Tbilisi and Kutaisi – roughly 4 hours, depending on traffic.